AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

         -   Storage Engine: the storage engine of the topic.
 Set the value to Local Storage.
         -   cleanup.policy: the log cleanup policy for the topic.
 Set the value to compact.
 |connect-status-kafka-fc-sink|
-        |Dead letter queue Topic|The topic that is used to store the abnormal data of the connector framework.
-To save topic resources, you can use a dead-letter queue topic or an abnormal data topic to store all abnormal data.        -   Topic: the name of the topic.
+        |Dead-letter queue Topic|The topic that is used to store abnormal data of the connector framework.
+To save topic resources, you can use a dead-letter queue topic or an Abnormal Data Topic to store all abnormal data.        -   Topic: the name of the topic.
 We recommend that you start the name with connect-error.
         -   Partitions: the number of partitions in the topic.
 We recommend that you set the value to 6.
         -   Storage Engine: the storage engine of the topic.
-Valid values: Local Storage or Cloud Storage.
+The value can be Local Storage or Cloud Storage.
 |connect-error-kafka-fc-sink|
-        |Abnormal Data Topic|The topic that is used to store the abnormal data of the sink connector.
-To save topic resources, you can use an abnormal data topic or a dead-letter queue topic to store all abnormal data.        -   Topic: the name of the topic.
+        |Abnormal Data Topic|The topic that is used to store anomaly data of the sink connector.
+To save topic resources, you can use an abnormal data topic or a Dead-letter queue Topic to store all abnormal data.        -   Topic: the name of the topic.
 We recommend that you start the name with connect-error.
         -   Partitions: the number of partitions in the topic.
 We recommend that you set the value to 6.
         -   Storage Engine: the storage engine of the topic.
-Valid values: Local Storage or Cloud Storage.
+The value can be Local Storage or Cloud Storage.
 |connect-error-kafka-fc-sink|

     3. In the **Configure Destination Instance** step, set the attributes for the Function Compute service, configure Transmission Mode and Data Size parameters, and then click **Next**.